alex-oswald/alexoswald.com/_posts/2023-02-20-cloudflare-ddns.md

 exactly what I wanted, and I wouldn't of learned as much.
 So here we are...

-## What is CloudfareDDNS
+## What is CloudflareDDNS

 See the CloudflareDDNS repository on github: [https://github.com/alex-oswald/CloudflareDDNS](https://github.com/alex-oswald/CloudflareDDNS)

-CloudfareDDNS is a .NET application that runs in a container.
+CloudflareDDNS is a .NET application that runs in a container.
 It creates a background service that runs a few commands on an interval, defaulting to every 15 minutes.
 You can run it locally on any machine.
 I run mine as a stack on a Raspberry Pi swarm since setup is simple with [Portainer](https://www.portainer.io/).